roytang/blog/content/post/2026/08/garuda-linux/index.md

 I did have to disable the autohiding panel, I always find that kind of thing annoying.

 One day was enough to get to the point that I think Garuda is safe enough to use as a daily driver, and this post being published means my local dev / writing environment is also up and running.
+I am still getting used to the color scheme and some of these icons though.
 I'll see over the next few weeks/months how this shakes out.